Beach Party: Casting

 Annette Funicello was always first choice for the female lead, although Asher says they were worried because she was under contract to Walt Disney:

 Funicello says other producers had tried to hire her before but Disney had said no. However "something about Beach Party appealed to him," she later wrote.
 She says Disney told her the film was "good, clean fun" but asked her not to expose her navel.

 Arkoff says that AIP tried to get Fabian Forte to play opposite her but he was under contract to 20th Century Fox so Frankie Avalon was cast instead.
 In July 1962 it was announced Avalon would play the lead with Funicello "probably" appearing alongside him.

 Avalon had made Panic in the Year Zero for AIP and was friendly with Lou Rousoff.
 He says they would talk about doing a picture about young people, then Rousoff wrote Beach Party.
 "It was about young guys on a beach with their girls," Avalon says.
 "The next thing I knew, they cast this girl on loan from Disney called Annette Funicello.
 The director was Bill Asher.
 I had worked with Bill when he was doing a lot of specials for television.
 We talked about the project, and sooner or later we were on the set doing it.
 And it just worked."
+Filmink argued Avalon and Funicello "teamed together so well that it’s surprising that Avalon was the second choice for his role (assuming Arkoff remembered it correctly)....
+Avalon had a brighter, high-energy cartoon-ish vibe more suitable to Beach Party.
+I like Fabian, but don’t think that the film would have been as successful with him in it.

 John Ashley had made a number of movies for American International and was cast to play Avalon's best friend.